 Have you ever thought about how stressful the extra baggage of our daily lives really is?
 As my psychologist friend Barbara noted yesterday, even the pre-K set can get stressed out by having too many choices in toys (read: too much stuff)!

 Lives change and evolve.
 Not only do I not miss the dozen-plus scarves I purged from my collection last month, but having done so makes room in my closet for me to enjoy the beautiful ones my husband and best friend Raiah have given me for recent birthday gifts.
 Likewise, recent efforts to streamline my Christmas decor has helped me realize that it’s OK to let go of things from my single-gal life/apartment, if I’ve outgrown them.

 Compared to the stress of too much stuff, it felt great this past weekend to unpack the final two boxes of stuff-from-our-last-move.
 I’d excavated these boxes from our garage last spring; their contents had not seen the light of day in a half-dozen years.
 With that much time and emotional distance from these former treasures, it was easy to sort most of them into piles of stuff destined to leave our home.

 But in that sorting process, I also tried to be mindful of what the best future home would be for each item.
 Certain types of cast-off clothing and household goods will sell better at my church’s next garage sale than they will at Goodwill, and vice-versa.
-Likewise, many craft items are more likely to find people who will use them if I donate them to our local crafting recycling store, rather than to Goodwill or a church sale.
+Likewise, many craft items are more likely to find people who will use them if I donate them to our local secondhand craft supply store, rather than to Goodwill or a church sale.

 While this may take a bit more effort on my part (three places to drop stuff off instead of one), I’ve realized that this “subspecializing in donations” is mainly about being mindful with the stuff going out of my house.
 If I’m serious about not just cleaning out my own space, but also about keeping the stuff I eliminate out of a landfill, then I need to think along these lines.